 Health insurance provides risk coverage against expenditure caused by unforeseen medical emergencies.

-In current times of high medical inflation , failing to hold adequate amount of health insurance cover can lead to a disaster.
+In current times of high medical inflation, (inflation on medical expenses is between 20-30% per annum) failing to hold adequate amount of health insurance cover can lead to a disaster.
 This could lead to either poor health care because of non-affordability of proper insurance or put a person into financial distress due to exorbitant medical bills.

-Most of the salaried professionals are being covered by health insurance by their companies and they are mostly fully dependant on such health insurance covers to take care of their medical contingencies.
-In many a cases the company provided health insurance is not enough to take care of one’s health needs.
+Most of the salaried professionals are being covered by health insurance through their employers,and they are fully dependant on such health insurance covers to take care of their medical contingencies for themselves and their families.
+We caution against this!
+In many a case the company provided health insurance is not enough to take care of one’s health needs.
 Moreover, the employee is dependent on company health cover benefits to protect their families.
 What if they leave the company tomorrow?
-What if, the company rules provide for restricted coverage or have many exclusions due to group health indurance?
-People often fails to understand or assess their health insurance requirements and rising costs of medical inflation today.
-Medical inflation is gallopping at 25% year on year.
-It is highly advisable that professionals opt for personal health insurance covers in addition to the company provided one.
+What if, the company rules provide for restricted coverage or have many exclusions due to group health insurance?
+People often fail to understand or assess their health insurance requirements and rising costs of medical inflation today.

 Rising Health care expenses and hence the need of Health Insurance